dbdipview/dbdipview/README.md

 # dbDIPview

 A viewer solution for long-term digital preservation of databases.
+Instead of archiving the whole application, we keep the archived database and the configuration for reporting.

 ### Prerequisites
 The databases can quickly be made available for access on user request or kept up and running as persistent (reusable) DIP-s. dbDIPview can run on a dedicated server with a DBMS.
 For a start, we use the administration menu to deploy two packages: the Archival Information Package (AIP) with database content, and the corresponding access enabling information package.
 Both packages need to be delivered to or kept available in the defined dbDIPview folder.

 ## Technology
 The tool is based on Linux, Apache, PHP, and PostgreSQL.
 Its relative simplicity ensures long-term code maintainability as a prerequisite for use in archives.